HIRO-group/openface_ros/README.md

 * `OpenFaceRos constructor`: For constructor, we need focal length, center of realsense, threshold of distance betwenn gaze vector and target and a flag enable action unit or not.

 * `getNose, getLeftPupil, getRightPupil`: These three function will give you position of nose, left pupil and right pupil individually.
 The location is pixel-based, which means location in showing image.

+## More informations

+In this Package, we have some folders that normal pakcage won't have.
+Here will include more information for those folders.

+### Meshes

+This folder is for CAD files that we can show different objects (realsense) in simulators like rviz and gazebo.
+For now, we only have model for realsense camera, but in the future we might need more files so we create this folder.

+### Sending urdf

+Because we want an extra realsense model mount on Sawyer robot, we need to add an extra link and joint into our urdf.
+To do this, we use `send_urdf_fragment` from (intera_sdk)[https://github.com/RethinkRobotics/intera_sdk/tree/master/intera_interface/scripts], which can send exclusion links and joints to Sawyer robot.

+In launch file, we called `send_urdf_fragment` with our urdf file in urdf folder to connect realsense with Sawyer.